 The choice of anesthetic may depend on a range of factors, including the indication, patient characteristics, and availability.
-For example, for procedural regional anesthetic such as an incision and drainage or laceration repair, shorter acting agents (lidocaine, 2-chloroprocaine) may be preferred.
-Likewise, longer duration agents (e.g ropivacaine, bupivacaine) may be preferred for situations calling for continued analgesia, such as fractures.
+For example, for procedural regional anesthesia for an incision and drainage or laceration repair, shorter acting agents (e.g. lidocaine) may be preferred.
+Likewise, longer duration agents (e.g bupivacaine) may be preferred for situations calling for continued analgesia, such as fractures.